SASM235/SASM235/README.md

 I am a Geospatial Analyst and a postgraduate in Applied Geology.
 I am passionate about processing, analyzing, and interpreting geospatial data.
-I enjoy learning and utilizing geospatial platforms for Earth Science applications.
+I enjoy learning and utilizing various geospatial platforms for Earth Science applications.

 Welcome to my page!!